sbwp/sabrinabea.com/JavaScript/json/json-vs-javascript-object.md

 ---
 # JSON vs JavaScript Objects

 One confusing phrase I hear quite a bit is "JSON object".
 It is often used to describe a JavaScript object that is not an instance of a class, or an object in general.
-In reality, this name is inaccurate and misleading, on top of being a redundant phrase.
+In reality, this name is inaccurate and misleading, on top of being redundant.
 In this article, I hope to clear up some of this confusion and explain clearly what these two (very different) concepts are.

 ## What is a JavaScript Object?
 In the language JavaScript, one of the types defined in the language (there are currently nine) is `object`.
 Note that this section is **_not_** about JSON.